lavenderYuu/Emotionary/README.md

 ## Milestone 3
 For Milestone 3, we continued to implement and improve the key functionalities of our app, including filtering, search, and tag management.
 We also updated `tagsSlice` for Redux.
 In addition, we performed manual, unit and integration testing, filed issues, and fixed high-priority bugs (see [GitHub Issues](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/issues?q=is%3Aissue+is%3Aclosed)).
 Furthermore, we addressed crossplay feedback to make our app more accessible and user-friendly (denoted below with CP).
 - 🔒 Encryption - User passwords are encrypted using bcrypt
-    - Database only stores encrypted passwords
+    - Database stores encrypted passwords
 - 🔑 Google OAuth - Users can log in with their Google credentials
     - POST request is made when users sign in
-    - Database only stores the user's first name, email and id, no password
+    - Database does not store passwords
 - 📝 Entries
     - Users can edit the mood of an entry in case they disagree with sentiment analysis results (CP) - uses existing PUT request
     - Users can choose the time of day for their entries (CP)